vista-art/fragmentcolor/docs/api/core/mesh/mesh.md

 Internally it deduplicates vertices and always draws indexed and instanced (instance_count defaults to 1 when none are provided).

-Attribute mapping is AST-driven: at render time the vertex entry-point parameters annotated with @location(N) are reflected from the shader and matched by name and type against mesh properties across both streams (instance first, then vertex).
-Special
+Vertex layouts are managed by the Shader.
+At render time, inputs declared in your shader’s vertex function (annotated with @location(N)) are derived from the source and matched by name and type to Mesh properties across both streams (instance first, then vertex).

-case: the shader name "pos" or "position" maps to the built-in mesh keys "position2" (vec2<f32>) or "position3" (vec3<f32>) when present.
+For convenience, a shader input named "pos" or "position" maps to the built-in Mesh keys "position2" (vec2<f32>) or "position3" (vec3<f32>) when present.

 If a required input cannot be found or its type does not match, rendering returns an error indicating the missing attribute or mismatch.